 This South Island travel guide and itinerary focuses specifically on enotourism and three wine regions on New Zealand’s South Island – Marlborough, Waipara and Central Otago.
 We’ve also included non-wine travel activities to make for a well-rounded trip.

-- Ideal Travel Times & Tips
+- Travel Tips and Getting Around

 - Waipara Valley Wine Region and Kaikoura

 - Queenstown and Central Otago Wine region

 - Central Otago Wineries & Gibbston